String.prototype.substring()

 Code language: JavaScript (javascript)

-3) Extracting domain from the email example
+3) Extracting the domain from the email example

 The following example uses the substring() with the indexOf() to extract the domain from the email: